Aermoss/BrainFuck-Compiler/README.md

 # BrainFuck Compiler
-A simple BrainFuck compiler written in python using llvmlite.
+A simple BrainFuck compiler written in Python using LLVM.

 # Getting Started
 ## Usage